 My love of birds started as early as I can remember.
 My mother was a member of the RSPB (The Royal Society for the Protection of Birds) and signed me up as a member of the YOC (Young Ornithologists Club) and I used to eagerly await each month’s A5 Bird Life magazine to arrive in the post — I still have my treasured YOC member's badge!
 As a child I used to love leafing through Mum's Reader's Digest Book of British Birds and I later learned that there were bird lovers on the Australian side of my family too.
 Perhaps most thrilling of all was finding a rare copy of Popular British Ornithology, published in 1853, written and illustrated by English naturalist Philip Henry Gosse, grandfather of artist Sylvia Gosse, both of whom I am proudly related to.

 My career began in graphic design, initially as a school leaver at a letterpress print company, where I was trained in the traditional art of hand typesetting with lead fonts and hand mixing inks to Pantone specifications.
 It was here that I developed a love of letters and dedicated much of my spare time to signwriting projects.
-Inevitably, my career progressed to graphic art — the era of Cow Gum and Letraset! — and then, in the early 90s, I reluctantly surrendered to Apple Mac.
+Inevitably, my career progressed to graphic art — the era of Cow Gum and Letraset! — and then, in the early 90s, I reluctantly transitioned to Apple but quickly became a devotee and have been ever since!

 My preferred media are acrylic and gouache and my style is usually strong in colour and sharp in detail.